deprecated/cyber-profile-converter/README.md

 # cyber-profile-converter

-Easily convert your old cyber 3.0 profiles to the new 4.0 ones
+Easily convert your old cyber 3.0 profiles to the new 4.0 format

 # How To